 |

-Executive Director, Head Statistical and Quantitative Sciences, Neuroscience & Chief Statistical Office at Takeda Pharmaceuticals
+Executive Director, Head Statistical and Quantitative Sciences, Neuroscience & Chief Statistical Office, Takeda Pharmaceuticals

 Associate Director in Biostatistics, Daiichi Sankyo